What is Keto diet and why do you need these printable low carb food lists?

 If you are following a standard ketogenic diet, your body will enter a state of ketosis meaning that the source of fuel will change from fast-burning carbs to an alternative source of energy – fat.

 If you are wondering how to start a keto diet, do your research on ketosis.
 To help you understand and visualize this complex process, there is a chart of five steps of ketosis.
 It doesn’t happen overnight, as it takes a few days to shift your body’s metabolism after you start the keto diet.

 What foods are allowed on a keto diet?

 If you are a visual person, as most of us are, this chart below will help you decide on your keto meal plan.
 You may think that this diet is very restrictive and your keto diet grocery list would be very limited.
 On the contrary, you’ll be pleasantly surprised by a variety of different foods you can include into your ketogenic diet plan (download this pdf with low carb shopping list).

-In a nutshell, the keto diet food list (to eat anytime) has:
+In a nutshell, the low carb keto diet food list (to eat anytime) has:

 - Healthy fats (olive oil, flaxseed oil, avocado oil, butter, ghee (clarified butter), animal fat;

 Organ meats (liver, tongue);

 Fish (salmon, tuna, mackerel, sardines, anchovies) – SOUNDS GREAT!